ppetruneac/rc-text-recommender/detect_duplicates/README.md

  ```
  create database IF NOT EXISTS duplicates;

-CREATE TABLE IF NOT EXISTS duplicates.duplicates_detected
+CREATE TABLE IF NOT EXISTS resursenew.duplicates_detected
 (
   id                  INT NOT NULL,
   id_dup              INT NOT NULL,